Director, Eleanor Stellyes Center for Global Studies

 Galesburg, IL 61401-4999

 This SIT program examines the factors driving internal and international migration in Morocco and elsewhere in North and sub-Saharan Africa.
-You will consider how human mobility is shaped by religion, security, youth culture, desertification, poverty, violence and other pressing issues, and how mobility engenders transnational art and mutlilayered identities.
+You will consider how human mobility is shaped by religion, security, youth culture, desertification, poverty, violence and other pressing issues, and how mobility engenders transnational art and multilayered identities.
 You will contextualize the social and psychological impact of migration through discussion with Moroccan residents in the Netherlands.

 Major topics of study include:

-The prgoram is located at the Center for Cross Cultural Learning (CCCL), housed in a beautiful nineteenth-century Moorish style riad in Rabat's centuries-old medina.
-Rabat's medina dates back to the sixteenth century when it was founded by Moorish refugees fleeign Spain after the fall of Granada.
-The Center is ideally situated near important cultural sites students often wish to explore, including the twelth-century Kasbah Oudayas and the Ville Nouvelle, established by the French colonial administration at the beginning of the twentieth century.
+The program is located at the Center for Cross Cultural Learning (CCCL), housed in a beautiful nineteenth-century Moorish style riad in Rabat's centuries-old medina.
+Rabat's medina dates back to the sixteenth century when it was founded by Moorish refugees fleeing Spain after the fall of Granada.
+The Center is ideally situated near important cultural sites students often wish to explore, including the twelfth-century Kasbah Oudayas and the Ville Nouvelle, established by the French colonial administration at the beginning of the twentieth century.
 From the program base in Rabat, you will begin thematic coursework, intensive language instruction in both Modern Standard Arabic and Moroccan dialect, and the Research Methods and Ethics course.
 Cultural immersion is greatly facilitated through an eight-week homestay with a working- or middle-class Moroccan family.

 You will spend eight days in the Netherlands.
 During the programs excursion to the Netherlands, you will meet with Moroccan immigrants and learn firsthand about various patterns of integration and marginalization.
 The excursion features lectures by local academics, NGO activists, and second-generation Moroccan/Dutch elected officials.
 The excursion is also an opportunity to revisit many of the conceptual topics and theoretical discussions explored in the classroom.
-Highlights include a roundtable discussion with Dutch students at the University of Amsterdam, visits to Duch-Moroccan labor migration associations, a guided tour of the Dutch parliament, where you will meet Dutch politicans and learn about migration policies and the rise of right-wing politics and Islamaphobia, and a meeting with Dutch-Moroccan women's activists in the Netherlands.
+Highlights include a roundtable discussion with Dutch students at the University of Amsterdam, visits to Duch-Moroccan labor migration associations, a guided tour of the Dutch parliament, where you will meet Dutch politicians and learn about migration policies and the rise of right-wing politics and Islamaphobia, and a meeting with Dutch-Moroccan women's activists in the Netherlands.

 You will travel with your group across the north of Morocco to the cities of Al Hoceima and Berkane and the border town Nador.
 Shortly after flying to Amsterdam, you will see firsthand the lived experience of classroom topics, including the cross-border labor force and Morocco-EU relations.
 Since most Moroccan migrants in the Netherlands come from the northeast of Morocco, you will gain a better sense on the ground of the socioeconomic and cultural environment form which the migrants originally come.
 While learning about the migrants' daily lives before crossing the Mediterranean, you will have a multi-site learning experience that includes both the sending and the host country.